ZWPlayer Interactive Annotation User Guide

 4. Performance: It is recommended not to exceed 20 nodes displayed simultaneously within the same time period to ensure smooth playback.

-5. Editor: The online annotation tool can be accessed at annotation/index.html to visually create and edit annotations.
+5. Editor: Use the Online Annotation Editor to visually create and edit annotations.

 6. Singular/Plural Compatibility: Configuration parameters support both annotations and annotation (singular); the player normalizes them internally.